 8. Installation And Orientation Of Initial Board Members

 The time has come.
 Your nonprofit is a legal business entity, you have received your IRS determination letter and you are a tax-exempt organization, you have your EIN, and you are ready to open bank accounts and start fundraising.

 But before you can do those things, your Board needs to authorize and vote to proceed.
 So, we need our first nonprofit board.

 Read our article about the 9 things you must do in your first board meeting.
 From this, you might agree to spend the first hour in a Board Orientation.
-Some of this time could just getting to know eachother.
-But then you might go over board expectations and then walk the group through what will happen in the board meeting.
+Some of this time could just be getting to know each other.
+But then you might go overboard with expectations and then walk the group through what will happen in the board meeting.

 Then the meeting can officially begin and spend the second hour or more actually conducting the first board meeting.

 During this meeting, first temporary and then official appointments of roles will be decided.